saravasquez97/ExpleoInternal/README.md

 #### Configuring the Database

-A dump file will be provided with our test data.
+A dump file is provided containing some test data in the root directory.
 You have the option to load the file into your instance of MySQL or construct a new database following our schema.
 The configuration for the database in the application is found in src/config/database.ini.
 In this file you will need to replace the attributes of the database with your own.